jakub-stastny/flashcards/README.md

     Jesus Christ dude, you need to get laid!
     ~ My best friend.

+    That's the shit pal!
+    ~ Random homeless guy whom I paid money to review it.

 As you can see, the credentials are bullet-proof.

 # Future features